-- 12.14.
-Where a GP takes up a substantive post in a remote and rural area (as defined at paragraph 12.5 a), support for relocation costs is available as follows: - a) Subject to the submission of appropriate receipts, GPs are eligible to claim up to the first $\pm 5,000$ of relocation costs.
+11.19.
+Where a GP takes up a substantive post in a remote and rural area (as defined at paragraph 11.7 a), subject to the submission of appropriate receipts, the GP is entitled to claim up to the first £5,000 of relocation costs.